ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 <img src="../Figures/markdown/ctmax-ind-pops-doy-1.png" style="display: block; margin: auto;" />

-## Warming tolerance
+### Warming tolerance

-Warming tolerance was calculated as the difference between measured CTmax values and the collection temperature.
-Lower warming tolerance values indicate that populations were nearer to their upper thermal limits, and may therefore be more vulnerable to additional warming.
+Warming tolerance (the difference between thermal limits and environmental temperatures) is a commonly used metric of climate vulnerability.
+We calculated this as the difference between measured CTmax values and the collection temperature.
+Smaller warming tolerance values indicate that populations were nearer to their upper thermal limits, and may therefore be more vulnerable to additional warming.